 The online film is part of a wider project to drive public action to tackle loneliness in older age, working with partners from across the UK to inspire thousands of people to take action in their communities, workplaces, and businesses.

-In the 2 weeks since the film went live, it has been viewed over 17 million times and shared on The Guardian, Buzzfeed, The Sun, LadBible, The Independent, Campaign and Marie Claire.
+Since the film went live, it has been viewed over 28 million times and shared on The Guardian, Buzzfeed, The Sun, LadBible, The Independent, UniLad, The Huffington Post, The Daily Mail, Campaign and Marie Claire.